Edit

 Screenshot of the Manage permissions for site visibility option page, with Choose a security group highlighted.

-After you add the security group, all system administrators who are in the group can manage site visibility.
-System administrators who aren't members of the group see the site visibility section disabled.
+After you add the security group, all system administrators in the group can manage site visibility.
+System administrators who aren't in the group see the site visibility section disabled.

 Known issues

-Microsoft Entra authentication is turned on by default when a website is provisioned.
+Microsoft Entra authentication is on by default when a website is provisioned.
 A private Power Pages website doesn't work if you turn off Microsoft Entra authentication.
-Change the site visibility to public before you turn off Microsoft Entra authentication.
+Set the site visibility to public before turning off Microsoft Entra authentication.

 See also